alfarih31/alfarih31.github.io/_includes/docs/resume.md

 - Collaborate with developer teams to build an application
 - Involved in Agile-Scrum process on project
 - Build a backend codebase using `TypeScript` to maintain team's code quality
-- Enhance personal & team knowledge of `React` development
+- Enhance personal & team knowledge of `ReactJS` development
 - Involved in many NBS client projects by utilized many languages such `Typescript`, `PHP`, `Node.Js`, `Golang`, & `Python`.
 Also utilized many tools such as `Git`, `Docker`, & `CI/CD platform`

 ##### Pashouses Website's ([pashouses.id](https://pashouses.id))